Mobile-IoT-Security-Lab/medchain-avitabile/README.md

 ## Overview

-The original benchmarks focused on the implementation and evaluation of 3 redactable blockchain systems:
+This project focuses on my implementation of redactable blockchain with smart contract support:

-- **Redaction_Ateniese**: Chameleon hash-based redaction with improved smart contract support
+- **My Implementation**: Chameleon hash-based redaction with complete smart contract support, SNARKs, proof-of-consistency, and medical use case implementation
-- **Redaction_Deuber**: Voting-based redaction approach
-- **Redaction_Puddu**: Mutation-based redaction (μchain approach)

-I have improved the **Redaction_Ateniese** implementation to support smart contracts, getting inspiration from the paper "Data Redaction in Smart-Contract-Enabled Permissioned Blockchains".
+My implementation has been significantly improved to support smart contracts and all features required by the paper "Data Redaction in Smart-Contract-Enabled Permissioned Blockchains".

 ## New Implementation: Complete Paper Implementation

-### 🔐 SNARKs Implementation (`Redaction_Ateniese/ZK/SNARKs.py`)
+### SNARKs Implementation (`ZK/SNARKs.py`)

 The project now includes a complete zero-knowledge SNARKs implementation for privacy-preserving redaction operations: